-This Hydrogen Sulfide Contingency Plan is prepared in accordance with, and as a requirement of, Michigan's Oil and Gas Regulations, Natural Resources and Environmental Protection Act No 451 of the Public Acts of 1994, Rules 324.1101 through 324.1129.
+This Hydrogen Sulfide (H2S) Contingency Plan (H2S Plan) is prepared in accordance with, and as a requirement of, Michigan's Oil and Gas Regulations, Natural Resources and Environmental Protection Act No 451 of the Public Acts of 1994, Rules 324.1101 through 324.1130.
 These rules have been assigned and must be adhered to under permits to drill deep test borings obtained through the Michigan Department of Environmental Quality, Department of Geological Survey.

-Historically, the Dundee Limestone Formation, clastic and non-clastic members of the Detroit River Group, and the dolomites of the Bois Blanc Formation and Bass Island Group are known to contain known pockets of H2S gas and H2S dissolved in groundwater.
-The purpose of this Hydrogen Sulfide Contingency Plan is to assist in providing employees, contractors, subcontractors, regulatory inspectors, and client representatives with the proper health and safety information involved with drilling operations during this project.
+Historically, the Dundee Limestone Formation, clastic and non-clastic members of the Detroit River Group, and the dolomites of the Bois Blanc Formation and Bass Island Group are known to contain dissolved H2S in the groundwater.
+The purpose of this H2S Plan is to assist in providing employees, contractors, subcontractors, regulatory inspectors, and client representatives with the proper health and safety information involved with drilling operations during this project.